mvolkmann/blog/src/ocaml.md

 OCaml supports Foreign Function Interface (FFI) mechanisms to call C functions.

+Functional programming languages like OCaml are well-suited for implementing interpreters and compilers.
+The initial version of the Rust compiler was implemented in OCaml until Rust was mature enough to host itself.

 The biggest impediment to OCaml adoption is likely the poor state of library documentation and lack of example code.
 There is an attempt being made to address this by adding